-For hundreds if not thousands of years, Ireland was a country ruled by tribes.
+For hundreds, if not thousands of years, Ireland was a country ruled by tribes.
 Historical records mention ancient tribes that stretch so far back it’s uncertain whether they were mythological or real (or a combination of both).
 When the Celts reigned they had the country unofficially divided into various kingdoms that were ruled by various alliances of tribes.
 These changed regularly with the many wars and battles that the Celts undertook, until the introduction of Christianity dispersed this somewhat.
 Things were further disrupted when Norse, Scottish and English settlers arrived to claim Irish territory as their own.

 A Brief History the Galway Tribes

-In 1649 the notorious British military leader Oliver )Cromwell arrived in Dublin.
+In 1649 the notorious British military leader Oliver Cromwell arrived in Dublin.
 He made his way across the country suppressing all hints of rebellion (and a lot more besides) as he went.
-His forces laid seige to Galway for almost a year, starting in 1651.
+His forces laid siege to Galway for almost a year, starting in 1651.
 When the city surrendered in 1652, Cromwell confiscated all property belonging to the Tribes.
-In 1654 their influence further waned when English parliamentarians took over the Galway Corporation.
-Cromwell was the man who first called the families the ‘Tribes of Galway’ as a derogatory name, however the families countered this by proudly adopting it for themselves instead.
+In 1654, their influence further waned when English parliamentarians took over the Galway Corporation.
+Cromwell was the man who first called the families the ‘Tribes of Galway’ as a derogatory name.
+The families countered this by proudly adopting it for themselves.

 The 14 families